apeskinian/p5_treasures_untold/README.md

 **Features**

 A full list of [Features](#features) can be viewed in detail below but essentially I wanted to include:
- - Browsing and support avaible for guests.
+ - Browsing and support available for guests.
  - Account requirement for purchases.
  - Full sort, filter, and search functionality for browsing products.
  - Smooth checkout experience with redundancy built it.